Includes the U.S. government export controls that companies need to abide by when exporting to this country.

 U.S. Department of Commerce Bureau of Industry and Security (BIS) Additional Information

-BIS and the EAR regulate transactions involving the export of “dual-use” U.S. goods, services, and technologies.
-For advice and regulatory requirements, exporters should consult the other U.S. Government agencies which regulate more specialized items.
-For example, the U.S. Department of State’s Directorate of Defense Trade Controls has authority over defense articles and services, or munitions.
-A list of other agencies involved in export control can be found on the BIS website or in Supplement No. 3 to Part 730 of the EAR.
+BIS and the EAR regulate transactions involving the export of “dual-use” and less-significant military items (commodities, software, and technology) as well as some U.S. person activities.
+For advice and regulatory requirements on items under the export control jurisdiction of other U.S. Government agencies, exporters should consult other U.S. Government agencies.
+For example, the U.S. Department of State’s Directorate of Defense Trade Controls has authority over the defense articles and services that are not subject to the EAR.
+A list of other agencies involved in export control can be found on the BIS website and in Supplement No. 3 to Part 730 of the EAR.

 The Consolidated Screening List (CSL) is a list of parties for which the United States Government maintains restrictions on certain exports, reexports or transfers of items.
-The CSL consolidates eleven export screening lists of the Departments of Commerce, State and the Treasury into a single data feed as an aid to industry in conducting electronic screens of parties to regulated transactions.
-Exporters are encouraged to classify their items prior to export, as well as consult the CSL to determine if any parties to the transaction may be subject to specific license requirements.
+The CSL consolidates eleven export screening lists of the Departments of Commerce, State, and the Treasury into a single data feed as an aid to industry in conducting electronic screens of parties to regulated transactions.
+Exporters should determine the export requirements specific to their proposed transaction by classifying their items prior to export, and reviewing the EAR’s requirements specific to the item(s) and the proposed end-use and end-user, as well as consulting the CSL to determine if any parties to the transaction may be subject to specific license requirements.